- Xero: Best overall QuickBooks alternative.

 You’re likely well aware that QuickBooks is the reigning incumbent for accounting software in the United States.
 There’s a reason that so many small businesses turn to QuickBooks for their business needs—it’s easy to use, inexpensive, and training resources for the software abound.
-But if you’re looking for a QuickBooks alternative, whatever your reason, great options do exist.
+But if you’re looking for QuickBooks alternatives, whatever your reason, great options do exist.